- 2015 – Present: Founder and Director at Middelburg Human Rights Law Consultancy, the Netherlands.

 - Research projects: The core of my consultancy is doing (interdisciplinary) research.
-I conduct short- and long term research projects for the United Nations, European Union, civil society organizations and universities, either individually or as part of a team.
+I conduct short- and long-term research projects for the United Nations, European Union, civil society organizations and universities, either individually or as part of a team.

-- Expert statements: I often serve as an expert witness and write expert statements for law firms in the Netherlands and abroad (including the United Kingdom and the United States).
+- Expert statements: I also serve as an expert witness and write expert statements for law firms in the Netherlands and abroad (including the United Kingdom and the United States).
 In those court cases, women and girls claimed asylum based on a fear of persecution on Female Genital Mutilation/Cutting (FGM/C)-related grounds.

 - 2011 – 2015: PhD Researcher at the International Victimology Institute Tilburg (INTERVICT) at Tilburg University, the Netherlands.

 - My PhD thesis is entitled ‘Empty Promises?
 Compliance with the Human Rights Framework in relation to Female Genital Mutilation/Cutting in Senegal.’
 My PhD research is interdisciplinary as it involves law, political science and anthropology.
 I address the practice of FGM/C from a human rights law perspective.
 I analyzed why States (do not) comply with the human rights framework that is designed to eliminate FGM/C. Senegal was selected as a case study.
 Through legal analysis, literature research and an in depth empirical study (five months fieldwork – conducting interviews with over 50 respondents at government level, international organizations and NGOs), this question was being addressed.